 Senator Conway-Walsh also paid tribute to the local authorities, especially Mayo County Council.
 I join the Senator in that.
 She also asked for a debate on local authority funding.
 There is no difficulty in asking the Minister of State at the Department of Housing, Planning and Local Government with special responsibility for local government and electoral reform, Deputy Phelan, to come to the House, and I will submit that request as well.

 Senator Kelleher also raised the issues of homelessness and dementia.
 Having been to many of the briefings, I certainly support Senator Kelleher and her committee on the wonderful work they have been doing.
-It is disappointing that they did not receive what they were looking, but let us hope something will come from the budget this year.
+It is disappointing that they did not receive what they were looking for but let us hope something will come from the budget this year.

 Senator Kelleher also raised the issue of homecare packages.
 That was something that came up yesterday at the Joint Committee on Health, where I was in attendance.
 I note that there was a commitment from the Minister to look at it.
 I hope there will be extra funding announced for it in the budget next week but there was an indication that it is something that they are looking at in a very serious manner.

 Senator Humphreys asked whether the Minister was available to come to the House today.
 Unfortunately, the Minister is not available today but he is due here on 23 October.
 I hope that is acceptable to the Senator.
 Senator Humphreys also raised the issue of dementia.
 I note the Senator's great interest in it and how supportive he is of the committee.